24 Interesting Facts About Barbados

 23. The Crop Over Festival is a three-week-long traditional festival that initially marked the end of the annual sugarcane harvest.
 Today, the festival is a lively collection of parties, calypso competitions and street markets.
 The festival finishes with a Carnival-style parade and firework display.

 24. The flag of Barbados is vertically striped blue-yellow-blue which represents the sea, sand and sky.
-There is a central black trident head featured which is associated with Poseidon, the ancient Greek god of the sea.
+The central broken trident represents the island’s break from colonial rule.

 The flag of Barbados